 Print Time Stamp

 -t option.
-In the example we simply print time stamp which is consist of current hour, minute and second information.
+In the example, we simply print timestamp which is consists of the current hour, minute and second information.

 $ strace -t ls

 Print Relative Timestamp